nalamat/ears/README.md

 ## How to use

-Make sure all the packages listed in DEPENDENCIES.txt are installed.
+Make sure all the packages listed in [DEPENDENCIES.txt](DEPENDENCIES.txt) are installed.
-The main entry point of the software is [`load.py`](load.py):
+The main entry point of the software is [load.py](load.py):

     $ python load.py